RafaelaMartelo/hello-streamlit/README.md

 - [Capstone_Object_Tracking_and_Detection_for_AV](https://github.com/RafaelaMartelo/Capstone_Object_Tracking_and_Detection_for_AV)

-This repository includes additional documentation, datasets, and code used on the Deep Learning model development that complement the current project.
+This repository includes additional documentation, dataset, and code used on the prototype development that complement the current project.

 ## Contributors